 — Rule out heavy metal toxicity.
 Exposure to heavy metals is another proven link to migraines.

-- Morning headaches that wear off as the day progresses are usually caused by 3 things: thyroid dysfunction, low blood sugar (hypoglycemia), and adrenal insufficiency
+— Morning headaches that wear off as the day progresses are usually caused by 3 things: rule out thyroid dysfunction, low blood sugar (hypoglycemia), and adrenal insufficiency

 — Relaxation, deep diaphragmatic breathing and meditation extremely beneficial for headache relief.
 Breathe deeply as you gently massage your temples, forehead and back of neck with lavender, frankincense or peppermint essential oil for 5 minutes.

 — Peppermint oil applied to the temples, forehead and the back of the neck works better than toxic Tylenol (and without the side effects!)
 Peppermint oil prevents the body from sending pain signals to the central nervous system.
 Other essential oils helpful for headache relief include eucalyptus, lavender, frankincense and sandalwood

 — Walking and daily exercise have been shown to reduce frequency of migraines by 25%!!!